Reference Architecture for Citrix Virtual Apps and Desktops on AWS

 |HDX session proxy||Citrix Gateway Service (provided by Citrix Cloud) OR Citrix ADC/Gateway VPX on Amazon EC2 (customer managed)|

-The following table contains critical decision points when determining which access layer component to deploy, but the choice is certainly not binary!
+The following table contains critical decision points when determining which access layer component to deploy, but the choice is not binary.
 Citrix supports various different access methods that can be customized to suit your needs.

 UI Service and Authentication Considerations